 If you don’t think it’s important to put some real thought into how you pack your shipping containers, keep this in mind: Losses from improperly packed containers add up to $5 billion a year worldwide.
 In addition to the loss of your own cargo, shippers who incorrectly pack their containers are liable for damages caused to other containers and the vessel itself.
 Worse yet, cargo insurance doesn’t cover these losses if the shipper is proven to be negligent.

-In Part 1 of this series of articles, I described the important things to consider before you even begin loading a shipping container.
-In Part 2, I discussed the art and science of readying a container for its voyage.
-In this third and final part of the series, I’ll review the additional requirements for packing and shipping dangerous goods.
+In this article, I described the important things to consider before you even begin loading a shipping container.
+In this part of the series, I’ll review the additional requirements for packing and shipping dangerous goods.

 Packing Your Dangerous Goods

 Before packing dangerous goods, Chapter 7.4 of the International Maritime Dangerous Goods (IMDG) Code and other international and national regulations require that the consignor provides transport information on each dangerous goods substance, material or article.
 This is usually in the form of a "declaration of dangerous goods" where the shipper is certifying that the entire consignment is in full compliance with regulatory agencies.

 This statement typically reads:

 I hereby declare that the contents of this consignment are fully and accurately described above by the proper shipping name(s), and are classified, packaged, marked and labeled/placarded, and are in all respects in proper condition for transport according to applicable international and national government regulations.

 - The proper shipping name (including the technical name, as applicable);

 - The class and/or division (and the compatibility group letter for goods of class 1);

 - The packing group when assigned;